All Guides

 Spring Enrollment

-Notify your school district of intent to enroll in PSEO for the following spring semester.
+Tell your school district you're doing PSEO in the spring semester.

 These Deadlines Are Required by Law

-Minnesota Statute 124D.09 requires public school students to notify their district by these dates.
-Missing these deadlines may affect your ability to participate, though districts can waive this requirement.
+A Minnesota state law (Statute 124D.09) requires public school students to notify their district by these dates.
+Missing them can hurt your chance to participate, but your district can waive the requirement.

 District Notification Deadlines

-Before you can participate in PSEO, you must officially notify your school district of your intent to take college courses.
-This notification helps your school plan for scheduling and funding.
+Before you can do PSEO, you have to tell your school district you're planning to take college classes.
+This lets them plan for scheduling and funding.

 Enrollment TermNotification DeadlineClasses Begin